AnthonyRodriguez0506/AnthonyRodriguez0506/README.md

 I was born in the Dominican Republic.
 I am a passionate Junior Full Stack Developer with a solid foundation in various web technologies, including:

-HTML, CSS, JavaScript, React, Python and MySQL.
+HTML, CSS, JavaScript, Python and MySQL.

 From an early age, I have been immersed in the world of technology, graphic design and web development.
 I love creating solutions, making eye-catching designs and above all, learning new things!